envoyproxy/envoy-website/README.md

 # Envoy Proxy Website

 This is the repo for the Envoy Proxy website.
-This website uses Jekyll to generate static html files, and then deploys the files on Github pages.
+This website uses Jekyll to generate static HTML files, and then deploys the files on GitHub pages.

 ### Running the site locally